-Board of Directors 2013
+Board of Directors 2017-18

 Membership on the Ketchikan Area Arts and Humanities Council Board of Directors is educational, enlightening, and hard work.
 It is also often a lot of fun!
-After all, we run the business end of a group that encourages people of all ages to enjoy the arts as either a participant or an audience member.
+After all, the Board runs the business end of a group that encourages people of all ages to enjoy the arts as either a participant or an audience member.
 Board members come from varying walks of life, and reflect broad community interests.
 This diversity helps manage the ‘business’ of art in a manner that benefits all segments of the Greater Ketchikan Area.
 The variety of visual, literary, and performing arts that KAAHC provides strengthens the community and adds to the quality of life in Southeast Alaska.
 A strong Board ensures these programs thrive.

-Nancy Tjetie, Treasurer (elected 2012) Participation in the arts is an everyday experience for me and I believe it is for most of our residents …they just don’t realize it yet.
+Nancy Tietje, Treasurer (joined 2012) – Participation in the arts is an everyday experience for me and I believe it is for most of our residents …they just don’t realize it yet.
 Living in Ketchikan has afforded me the chance to expand my art skills and pass them on to many.
 By day, I am an insurance agent at Davies-Barry Insurance.
 The rest of the time, I enjoy volunteering among a lot of other things.
 My art is found in beading.
 I love those little pieces of glass that have glorious colors, have a wonderful tactile sensation, and can be constructed into little creations.